tomato42/tls13-spec/draft-ietf-tls-tls13.md

             Secret
 ~~~

-The key derivation process is as follows:
+The master secret derivation process is as follows:

-[TODO]

 ###  The Session Hash

+[TODO: Server configuration]

 When a handshake takes place, we define